elkronos/helper_py/README.md

 5. **Custom Character Replacement**: Allows for custom character replacement based on user-defined rules.

+## deduplicate_dataframe.py

+This script provides utilities to deduplicate pandas DataFrames.
+Here are its core features:

+**Main Function**:
+- `deduplicate_dataframe()`: Accepts a DataFrame and a set of parameters to remove or flag duplicates based on user preferences.

+The script also contains several helper functions to provide the user with multiple features.

+1. **Column-Specific Deduplication**: Allows specifying one or more columns to check for duplicates.
+2. **Flagging Duplicates**: Option to flag duplicates instead of removing them by adding a boolean column.
+3. **Tie-Breaking Criteria**: Supports keeping the first or last occurrence of duplicates, or using a custom function.
+4. **Grouping**: Ability to group by specified columns before checking for duplicates.
+5. **Parameter Validation**: Ensures all provided parameters are valid and handles various edge cases.

 ## detect_sentiments_and_emotions.py

 This script provides comprehensive functionality for sentiment and emotion analysis in text data.
 It offers both word-level and sentence-level sentiment analysis using different methods.